 Despite these staggering numbers, less than half of all Canadians can identify the warning signs and complications of diabetes.
 Diabetes has, unbeknownst to many, become a national epidemic, and chances are you or a loved one are affected by this debilitating disease.

-To mark National Diabetes Month; World Diabetes Day on November 14; and the 100th anniversary of the lifesaving discovery of insulin at the University of Toronto, we have compiled tips and tricks for interacting with and caring for people with diabetes.
+To mark National Diabetes Month, World Diabetes Day on November 14 and the 100th anniversary of the lifesaving discovery of insulin at the University of Toronto, we have compiled a few ways to support someone with diabetes.
 It’s true that we often feel helpless and powerless in the face of adversity.
 Luckily, while you may think that there is nothing you can do to help a diabetic person—there is.
 Being helpful doesn’t always mean making grand gestures.
 Seemingly small acts can make a world of difference for diabetics, but it is important to know what is helpful and appreciated—and what is not.

 1. Don’t give unsolicited advice or question a diabetic person’s judgement

 One person’s diabetes is not the same as another person’s.
 Diabetes affects each person uniquely and how their body deals with it depends on that person.
 Managing the disease is not just about diet; the type of diabetes, hormones, sleep, stress, the environment and other medical issues affect the way a person is able to handle diabetes.
 There is no one-size-fits-all solution.
 Statements like “should you really be eating this” or “exercise should help” is uninformed and sure to irritate those who live with the disease every day.
-Unsolicited advice is very frustrating to diabetic people, so it is best to abstain and to leave it to the health care practitioners.
+Unsolicited advice is very frustrating to diabetic people.
+So, one of the best ways to support a diabetic is by abstaining and leaving it to the health care practitioners.

 2. Do recognize the signs of a hypoglycemic episode